apoorvshrivastava-07/Feature-Engineering---Outlier-and-Date-time-Treatment/README.md

 # Feature-Engineering---Outlier-and-Date-time-Treatment
 Outliers are values that are unusually high or unusually low respect to the rest of the observations of the variable.
-There are a few techniques for outlier handling:  1.
-Outlier removal : Outlier removal refers to removing outlier observations from the dataset.
-Outliers, by nature are not abundant, so this procedure should not distort the dataset dramatically.
-But if there are outliers across multiple variables, we may end up removing a big portion of the dataset.
-2. Treating outliers as missing values : We can treat outliers as missing information, and carry on any of the imputation methods.
-3. Discretisation : Discretisation handles outliers automatically, as outliers are sorted into the terminal bins, together with the other higher or lower value observations.
-The best approaches are equal frequency and tree based discretisation.
-4. Top / bottom / zero coding :
+There are a few techniques for outlier handling:
+1. Outlier removal
+2. Treating outliers as missing values
+3. Discretisation
+4. Top / bottom / zero coding